 OSG User Communities and Domains

 OSG is composed of VOs and resource providing domains.
 A list of current OSG VOs can be found at [2] and [3] provides an indication of the size of each VO.
-A list of domains, as determined by certificates issued by the DOE Grid PKI, can be found in [4].
+A list of domains, as determined by certificates issued by the DOE Grid PKI, can be found in [3].

+As described in the Communications plan [4], the PKI team will start engaging the VOs and domains in the June/July 2012 timeframe to ensure they are prepared for the transition.

 OSG Transition Timeline